GlacioHack/geoutils/doc/source/ecosystem.md

 # Ecosystem

 GeoUtils integrates naturally with the broader **geospatial ecosystem**.
-It extends commonly used tools and works alongside many other for geospatial data access, processing, and analysis.
+It extends commonly used tools and works alongside many others for geospatial data access, processing, and analysis.

-See the {ref}`accessors` page for details on GeoUtils' accessors.
+See the {ref}`dependencies` section for details on our dependencies

 ```{seealso}
 **[xDEM](https://github.com/GlacioHack/xdem)** is the sister package of GeoUtils, focused on the **analysis of digital elevation models (DEMs) and elevation point clouds**, including terrain attributes, coregistration and uncertainty propagation.